hardyoyo/RodmanPottingerCookbook/recipes/MisirWot.md

 from https://ministryofcurry.com/ethiopian-spicy-lentil-stew-instant-pot/

-Don't miss that you aren't using all the water at first, you are aiming to cook the lentils into a thick paste, then thinning it to the consistency you want.
+Misir Wot is made in two stages: first cook the lentils into a thick paste using just 2 cups of water, then thin with additional water to your preferred consistency.

 *Ethiopian, Instant Pot, can be vegan*